 The Alps are renowned for both their beauty and ability to offer outstanding driving roads.
 The Stelvio National Park is one of Italy’s major national parks. covering the whole Ortles range of mountains and topped by one of Europe’s largest glaciers, and crossed by the Stelvio Pass, at 2,757m the second highest pass (by 12m) in the Alps.

 For those arriving by air to either Venice, Verona, Brescia or Treviso airports, you will be met at the airport with your chosen vehicle.
-(Please see below for vehicle details).
+(Please see below for classic car hire details).

 Drive to the first hotel, where you will stay for two nights, just to the east of Lake Garda.
-The hotel has a very good restaurant, or it is a short drive to nearby villages for dinner.
+The hotel has two very good restaurants for dinner.

 Spend the day exploring the eastern shore of Lake Garda, with its idyllic little villages such as Torri di Benaco, Garda or spending time at Punta San Verolo, right on the lake edge.
 While away time wandering the narrown lanes or enjoying good Italian coffee or ice cream sat by one of the many small harbours.
 Alternatively, visit Verona, with its wealth of Roman sites, and streets lined with beautiful, medieval buildings.
 The town is well known for its operas, and for being home to the Montagues and Capulets, with Juliets House (and balcony) on Via Cappello.

 Drive around the south of Lake Garda, visiting some of the Scaligera Castle that are dotted around the shores.
 Enjoy a wander around Sirmione, a popular, walled town, situated on a long promontory protruding 4km into the lake.
 Drive on to Desenzano and through to Salo and onto Gardone Riviera.
 It is a short drive, which gives you plenty of time to enjoy exploring the area.